 Step 2: Start with room-temperature butter

-Soften the butter by bringing it to room temperature.
-Soft butter will ensure that it easily blends with the other ingredients, giving you a smooth frosting.
+Bring the butter to room temperature.
+This will make it spreadable so it blends easily with the other ingredients.
 Meanwhile, sift the powdered sugar.

-Note: Never used melted butter when a recipe calls for softened butter.
-The frosting will not mix properly and the texture will thin out and act as more of a glaze than a thick, luscious frosting.
+Note: Never used melted butter when softened butter is called for -- the frosting will not mix properly and the texture will be off.

-If desired, add a few drops of food coloring or flavorings (see "How to Add Flavor to Frosting," below) to tint or flavor the frosting.
+If desired, beat in a few drops of food coloring to tint the frosting.

 Almond: Substitute 1/2 teaspoon almond extract for the vanilla.
 Garnish frosted cake or cupcakes with toasted sliced almonds.

 Milk Chocolate: Melt 1 cup milk chocolate pieces; cool.
 Beat chocolate into the butter before adding the powdered sugar.